callumrollo/erddaplogs/README.md

 parser.export_data(output_dir=".") # Put the path to the output dir here.
 Preferably somewhere your ERDDAP can read
 ```

-This will read nginx logs from the user specified directory and write two files `<timestamp>_anonymized_requests.csv` and `<timestamp>_aggregated_locations.csv` with anonymized requests and aggregated location data respectively.
+This will read nginx logs from the user specified directory and write files `<timestamp>_anonymized_requests.csv` and `<timestamp>_aggregated_locations.csv` with anonymized requests and aggregated location data respectively.

+`timestamp` will be YYYY YYYY-MM or YYYY-MM-DD depending on whether the user has set `temporal_resolution` to year, month or day. **NB** you must retain logs for at least as long as your temporal resolution!
+If you only retain logs for 3 days, but aggregate data by month, some data will be lost.

 ErddapLogParser can be run on a static directory of logs or as a cron job e.g. once per day.
-If run repeatedly, it will create a new file for `anonymized_requests` with only anonymized requests that have been received since the script was last run.
-The `aggregated_locations` file will be updated with the new request locations, only one file with cumulative location totals is retained.
+If run repeatedly, it will create a new files for `anonymized_requests` and `aggregated_locations` using only requests that have been received since the last timestamp.

 To re-analyze all the input requests, first delete the output files in `output_dir` then re-run.

 Optionally, the resulting anonymized data can be shared on your ERDDAP in two datasets `requests` and `locations`.
 To do this, add the contents of the example xml files `requests.xml` and `locations.xml` from the `example_data` directory to your `datasets.xml`.
-Make sure to update the entries for **fileDir** and **institution**.
+Make sure to update the entries for **fileDir**, **institution** and date variable, which may be month, day or year.
 The other fields can remain as-is.

 You can see what the resulting stats look like on the VOTO ERDDAP server: